oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
 Note that this upper bound is a consequence of this particular implementation.

 By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
-It is parameterized to process 256 × 256 matrices when compiled targeting Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), a larger device.
+It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.

 ## Key Implementation Details